-When this option is selected, a NightBench Development window configured for Ada program development will be opened automatically when a new environment is created or an existing environment is opened.
+When this option is selected, a NightBench Development window configured for Ada program development will be opened automatically when a new environment is created.
+Similarly, when opening a preexisting environment in a directory that contains multiple environments, the Ada environment will be automatically opened in a NightBench Development window.